 EER is basically the number of Watts of power an HVAC system requires to move one Btu of heat.
 So if our hypothetical tiny house has an EER of 12 then 2882.18 divided by 12 is 240.18.
 So it’s practical to assume that this structure requires 240 watts of power per hour to maintain a temperature of 70° at an outdoor ambient air temperature of 95°.

-If you turn the thermostat up 4° to 74° and rerun the exact same calculation, changing only the inside temperature, then the tiny house only needs 201.77 Watts of power to maintain its temperature.
+If you turn the thermostat up 4° to 74° and rerun the exact same calculations, changing only the inside temperature, then our home only needs 201.77 Watts of power to maintain its temperature.
 That’s approximately 10 percent less energy.

 There’s obviously much more to calculating heat transfer and energy use, but this example takes the fundamental principles of those calculations and shows that energy and money can be saved with thermostat adjustments.